BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 ### Encouraging lightning network

-For the majority of payments a user makes, Lightning is likely to be the best option.
+Lightning is likely to be the best option for the majority of payments a user makes.
 It will be faster, more private, and cost less.
-An ideal scenario would be one where the user does not spend time considering whether to pay on-chain or Lightning — it's all bitcoin to them.
+An ideal scenario would be where the user does not spend time considering whether to pay on-chain or Lightning — it's all bitcoin to them.

 However, this can be challenging with the variety of different payment formats between on-chain and Lightning.
 What happens when the user is trying to pay somebody, but the receiving party has given them an on-chain address instead of a Lightning invoice?